Capitalization and Equity Structure

 Reverse Stock Split

 After the close of the stock market on May 4, 2016, the Company effected a 1-for-7 reverse split of its common stock.
-As a result, all common stock share amounts included in this filing have been retroactively reduced by a factor of seven and all common stock per share amounts have been increased by a factor of seven, with the exception of our common stock par value.
-Amounts affected include common stock outstanding, including the issuance of new shares of common stock as a result of the conversion of preferred stock and the exercise of stock options and warrants.
+As a result, all amounts included in this filing with respect to shares of the Company’s common stock issued prior to May 4, 2016 have been retroactively reduced by a factor of seven and all per share amounts with respect to shares of the Company’s common stock issued prior to May 4, 2016 have been increased by a factor of seven, with the exception of our common stock par value.
+Amounts affected include common stock outstanding on May 4, 2016, including the issuance of new shares of common stock as a result of the conversion of preferred stock and the exercise of stock options and warrants prior to such date.